 A number of your advisees will want to include a foreign language in their first year or two of study at Brown.
 Students who want to study abroad in countries in which the host language is French, German, Italian, Portuguese, or Spanish must attain a certain proficiency level before participating in a study abroad program.
 Other students are drawn to foreign language study out of intellectual curiosity, passion for the subject, the desire to embrace new perspectives, or to prepare for an international career.
 Whatever their reasons for taking a language course, students should be encouraged to do so as early as possible in their undergraduate career.
-The foreign languages contact sheet below offers information about relevant faculty in different language areas.
+The Center for Language Studies website offers additional information about Brown's language offerings.

 Myths about Language Study